“Capturing the light is everything! It is always the light that I remember most about any location. It is my inspiration.”

 The first thing you notice about a John Bradley painting is the colour.
-You look at it and say, it is different than the eye normally sees it, but that’s not true.
-John says, “You’ve got to take time out and look at the Australian landscape because the colours are there.
-Look at that red there, look at that lovely green tree…” That’s what makes John’s paintings so different from most other landscape painters you may know.
-John’s treatment of light on trees and foliage is unique.
+As John says, “When you take the time and look at the Australian landscape you start to notice the colours and the light.
+Look for the reds and purples and greys in the foliage, and notice the vivid splashes of colour in the birds and flowers …” That’s what makes John’s paintings so different from most other landscape painters.
+John’s treatment of light on trees and foliage is truly unique.

 Working in oils, John’s techniques range from traditional realist work through to impressionistic works, with broad brush strokes and palette knife techniques.

-John’s Australian art gifts, placemats, coasters, perpetual Morpeth calendar and Masterclass DVD’s are available at Morpeth Gallery.
+You will find John’s originals, prints, books, placemats, coasters, perpetual Morpeth calendar and Masterclass DVD’s at Morpeth Gallery.